Edge precoloring extension of hypercubes: Proof of Theorem

 Suppose first that there are (at least) two edges precolored $1$ in $H_1$ or $H_2$, say $H_1$.
 Let $e'_1$ and $e'_2$ be two such edges.
 Consider the subgraph $J_1$ of $Q_d$ induced by all dimensional matchings containing an edge precolored $1$.
-Then the maximum degree of $J_1$ is $d-1$ or $d-2$.
-Moreover, it is easy to see that there is an extension of the restriction of $\varphi$ to $Q_d- E(J_1)$.
+Since there are at most two edges colored $2$ under $\varphi$, the maximum degree of $J_1$ is $d-1$ or $d-2$.
+Moreover, there is a proper edge coloring of $J_2=Q_d- E(J_1)$ using $\Delta(J_2)$ colors, and which agrees with the restriction of $\varphi$ to $J_2$, because $J_2$ is a collection of disjoint $1$- or $2$-dimensional hypercubes, where every component contains at most one precolored edge.
 Thus, $\varphi$ is extendable if there is an extension with $\Delta(J_1)$ colors of the restriction $\varphi_1$ of $\varphi$ to $J_1$ (using distinct colors from the extension of the restriction of $\varphi$ to $J_2$).
-Now, by the induction hypothesis, there is an extension of $\varphi_1$ if for no component $T$ of $J_1$ the restriction of $\varphi_1$ to $T$ is in $\mathcal{C}$.
+Now, by the induction hypothesis, there is an extension of $\varphi_1$ if for no component $T$ of $J_1$ the restriction of $\varphi_1$ to $T$ satisfies the condition (C3) (with $d-1$ or $d-2$ in place of $d$).
 If there is such a component $T$ of $J_1$, then clearly all precolored edges of $J_1$ are in $T$ and there is a vertex $u$ of $T$ that is not incident with any precolored edge, but any vertex adjacent to $u$ in $T$ is incident with a precolored edge.
-Thus we may assume that $e'_1$, $e'_2$ and $e_M$ are in the same component, and one endpoint of all these three edges is adjacent to $u$.
+Thus we may assume that $e'_1$, $e'_2$ and $e_M$ are in the same component of $J_1$, and one endpoint of all these three edges is adjacent to $u$.
 Now, if $u$ is adjacent to $u_2$, then since $T$ is bipartite, this implies that $e_M$ and $u_2u$ lie on $2$ common $4$-cycles, which is not possible since $T$ is isomorphic to a hypercube.
 On the other hand, if $u$ is adjacent to $u_1$, then since $T$ is bipartite, by Proposition \ref{prop:HavelMoravek}, this implies that $e'_1$ and $e'_2$ lie in the same dimensional matching; a contradiction in both cases, so $\varphi$ is extendable.